 When given plenty of exercise and attention, the Xoloitzcuintli makes a lovable indoor companion, who can also adapt to apartment life.
 Xolos need to be near their people and they crave attention.
 They're likely to curl up near—or on—whichever family member is available.
 Plenty of chew toys will help prevent destructive chewing while indoors.
 They do not like to sleep on the floor—drafts are chilly for hairless dogs—so provide a comfortable dog bed, especially if furniture is off limits.

 The outdoor life is not ideal for this hairless breed.
 Though they're thrilled to run and play while accompanied outside, Xolos are not meant to live outdoors.
 They are sensitive to cold, will burn in the sun, and are likely to escape and wander.
-Sunscreen is necessary in sunny weather, and jackets and boots in cold weather.
+Sunscreen is necessary in sunny weather, and warm dog jackets and boots in cold weather.
 Fenced areas and leashed walks are musts.

 Xolos are perpetual puppies who need at least half an hour of exercise per day, more for larger, higher-energy dogs.
 Walking, easy runs, and romps in the yard will help meet this breed's exercise requirements.